-1 A financial market infrastructure must possess the required fully paid-up minimum capital.
+1 The minimum capital of the financial market infrastructure must be fully paid up.

 2 The Federal Council shall set the amount of the minimum capital.

 Art.
 13 Business continuity

 1 A financial market infrastructure must have an appropriate strategy to be able to maintain or restore operations in good time in the event of disruptions.